amirms86/Telegram-Forwarder/README.md

   - Useful for reprocessing a known slice of history without scanning everything

 ### Keyword Highlighting
-- When `highlight_keywords` is enabled, matched keywords in forwarded text are sent with bold + italic + underline formatting.
+- When `highlight_keywords` is enabled, matched keywords in copied messages are sent with bold + italic + underline formatting.
+- Highlighting works in copy mode (`show_forward_tag: false`).
+Native forwards (`show_forward_tag: true`) cannot be modified by Telegram.
+- Message text is safely HTML-escaped so any `<` or `&` characters in the original content render correctly alongside the highlight markup.

 ### Getting Channel IDs